bashrc2/epicyon/specification/activitypub.md

 #### 4.1.18 featuredTags
 Link to an [ActivityStreams collection](https://www.w3.org/TR/activitystreams-core/#collections) containing tag objects representing hashtags.
 This is used to improve discoverability.

+For example, Alyssa likes reading and so she pins a post containing hashtags for her favorite books to her profile.
+The post appears within the `featured` collection of her `actor` and the hashtags within the post appear within `featuredTags`.
+When searching the hashtag for a particular book, Misha discovers Alyssa's account and decides to send a follow request based upon their mutual interest.

 #### 4.1.19 icon
 Describes an image which represents the user's profile picture (this may be a thumbnail).